- Target muscles: Gluteus Maximus

 The sumo deadlift involves performing the deadlift with your legs spaced wide apart, thus mimicking the stance of a sumo wrestler.
 The wide stance brings your body closer to the floor and allows you to keep your torso more upright.
 The wide stance also changes the emphasis of the lift, placing more work on the hips and legs and a bit less work on the lower back.
 Depending on your body shape and build, the sumo deadlift may be easier to perform than the standard deadlift.

-Trap bar or hex bar deadlift
+Trap bar deadlift

 The standard deadlift puts a lot of tension on your back, which poses a risk of back injury and limits the amount of weight that you can lift.
 Sometimes hexagonal, other times diamond-shaped, a trap (or hex) bar allows you to step inside it and make the lift rather than stand behind it like a regular bar, thus significantly reducing the amount of tension put on your spine.
+See the trap bar deadlift.